 What’s great, is you can make these weeks in advance and freeze them till you’re ready to use them.
 Purchase your favorite pancake mix made with whole grains and prepare a batch of batter.
 If you’re looking for a nutritional boost that kids won’t even notice, we can’t recommend Kodiak Cakes batter mix enough—the pancake and waffle mix starts with 14g of protein per serving and boosts up to 21g if you mix it with milk instead of water and add an egg.

-Kodiak Cakes Protein Pancake Power Cakes, Flapjack & Waffle Baking Mix, Buttermilk, 20 oz (Pack of 3)
+Kodiak Cakes Protein Pancake Power Cakes, Flapjack and Waffle Baking Mix, Buttermilk, 20 Ounce (Pack of 3)

 Kids love pancakes and waffles, and you'll love that you're sneaking some extra protein into their diets.